cal-itp/data-infra/kubernetes/README.md

 ### Deploying the cluster

+> :red_circle: You should only run this script if you intend to actually deploy a new cluster, though it will stop if the cluster already exists.
+This is likely to be a rare operation but may be necessary for migrating regions, creating a totally isolated test cluster, etc.

 The cluster level configuration parameters are stored in [config-cluster.sh](./gke/config-cluster.sh).
 Creating the cluster also requires configuring parameters for a node pool named "default-pool" (unconfigurable name defined by GKE) in [kubernetes/gke/config-nodepool.sh](./gke/config-nodepool.sh).
 Any additional node pools configured in this file are also stood up at cluster creation time.

 Once the cluster is created, it can be managed by pointing the `KUBECONFIG`